costa-group/forves/README.md

 # FORVES: Formally Verified EVM Block-Optimizations

-This artifact includes a verification tool to automatically prove the correctness of EVM (Ethereum Virtual Machine) block-optimizations on Ethereum smart contracts using the Coq proof assistant.
+FORVES is a verification tool to automatically prove the correctness of EVM (Ethereum Virtual Machine) block-optimizations on Ethereum smart contracts using the Coq proof assistant.
 The EVM equivalence verifier takes two blocks of jump-free EVM instructions, the original block and the optimized one, as well as the initial stack size, and determines if they are equivalent, i.e., if they have the same semantic behavior.

 This repository contains the source code of the verifier, all the Coq proofs, experiments, as well as precompiled binaries for Linux.